Empowering SMEs, Women & Youth in Africa’s Single Market: Innovate. Collaborate. Trade.

 SMEs form the backbone of Africa’s economy, accounting for 80% of employment and 50% of GDP (Afreximbank, 2022).
 Yet, only 20% engage in cross-border trade due to regulatory and financial hurdles (ITC, 2021).

-Harness Africa’s youth dividend – Bridge the skills gap, accelerate digital trade, and connect young entrepreneurs to regional markets—turning demographic potential into real jobs and growth.
+Harness Africa’s youth dividend by creating opportunities that bridge the skills gap, accelerate digital trade, and connect young entrepreneurs to regional markets.

-The Africa Prosperity Dialogue is the premier platform for unlocking the transformative potential of SMEs, women, and youth in Africa’s single market under the AfCFTA—bringing together policymakers, investors, innovators, and diaspora leaders to ignite collaboration, showcase scalable solutions, and dismantle barriers to inclusive trade.
-With Africa’s SMEs driving 80% of employment yet facing a $331 billion financing gap, women entrepreneurs receiving less than 2% of venture capital, and youth representing both the continent’s greatest asset and its most underserved demographic, this event is where actionable policies meet groundbreaking innovation.
+The Africa Prosperity Dialogues (APD) 2026 will provide a platform for unlocking the transformative potential of SMEs, Women, and Youth in Africa’s single market under the AfCFTA- bringing together policymakers, investors, innovators, and diaspora leaders to ignite collaboration, showcase scalable solutions, and dismantle barriers to inclusive trade.
+With Africa’s SMEs driving 80% of employment yet facing a $331 billion financing gap, women entrepreneurs receiving less than 2% of venture capital, and youth representing both the continent’s greatest asset and its most underserved demographic, this event is where practical discussions will create actionable policies for bankable projects.